skalthoff/Jellify/README.md

 -   [Nicolas Charpentier](https://github.com/charpeni) for his [React Native URL Polyfill](https://github.com/charpeni/react-native-url-polyfill) module and for his assistance with getting Jest working
 -   My fellow [contributors](https://github.com/anultravioletaurora/Jellify/graphs/contributors) who have poured so much heart and a lot of sweat into making _Jellify_ a great experience
     -   Extra thanks to [John](https://github.com/johngrantdev) and [Vali-98](https://github.com/Vali-98) for shaping and designing the user experience in many places
-    -   Huge thank you to [Ritesh](https://github.com/riteshshukla04) for your project automation and backend knowledge (and for the memes)
+    -   Huge thank you to [Ritesh](https://github.com/riteshshukla04) for your project automation and backend expertise (and for the memes)
 -   The friends I made along the way that have been critical in fostering an amazing community around _Jellify_
     -   [Thalia](https://github.com/PercyGabriel1129)
     -   [BotBlake](https://github.com/BotBlake)